 With an increase in the availability of 64-bit processors and larger capacities of RAM, Microsoft and Apple both have upgraded versions of their operating systems that are designed to take full advantage of the new technology.
 The first fully 64-bit operating system was Mac OS X Snow Leopard back in 2009.
 Meanwhile, the first smartphone with a 64-bit chip (Apple A7) was the iPhone 5s.

 In the case of Microsoft Windows, the basic versions of the operating systems put software limitations on the amount of RAM that can be used by applications, but even in the ultimate and professional version of the operating system, 4GB is the maximum usable memory the 32-bit version can handle.
 While the latest versions of a 64-bit operating system can increase the capabilities of a processor drastically, the real jump in power comes from software designed with this architecture in mind.

-	Applications and video games with high performance demands already take advantage of the increase in available memory, with companies releasing 64-bit versions of programs.
+Applications and video games with high performance demands already take advantage of the increase in available memory (there’s a reason we recommend 8GB for almost anyone).
 This is especially useful in programs that can store a lot of information for immediate access, like image-editing software that opens multiple large files at the same time.

 Most software is backwards compatible, allowing you to run applications that are 32-bit in a 64-bit environment without any extra work or issues.
 Virus protection software (these are our favorites) and drivers tend to be the exception to this rule, with hardware mostly requiring the proper version be installed in order to function correctly.